The Enrichment Pipeline

 - answer specificity

-Each chunk is transformed into a retrieval-friendly representation and stored.
+Each passage is transformed into a search-ready record and stored.
 Once this stage succeeds, the source can usually participate in search.

 This is the practical meaning of a source becoming indexed or ready.